Kensington Bushland Reserve: Fauna

-Significant bird species which may be seen in the bushland are Carnaby's Black Cockatoo (Calyptorhynchus latirostris) - endangered, Forest Red-tailed Black Cockatoo (Calyptorhynchus banksii) - vulnerable, and the rainbow bee-eater (Merops ornatus), with Forest Redtailed Black-Cockatoo being year-round residents of the area.
+Significant bird species which may be seen in the bushland are Carnaby's black cockatoo (Calyptorhynchus latirostris) - endangered, forest red-tailed black cockatoo (Calyptorhynchus banksii) - vulnerable, and the rainbow bee-eater (Merops ornatus), with forest red-tailed black cockatoo being year-round residents of the area.

 Pitfall trapping in 2017 found eight native reptiles.
 These included the western bobtail (Tiliqua rugosa), dugites (Pseudonaja affinis), the western bearded dragon (Pogona minor), and Buchanan's snake-eyed skink (Cryptoblepharus buchananii).

 This tiny piece of remnant bushland has often been the subject of surveys.
 Thus, one of the first Australian records for the aphid, Uroleucon erigeronense is from Kensington Bushland.
 The day-flying moth, Pollanisus occidentalis, is found in abundance in the bushland.
 A new species of robber fly, Cerdistus hudsoni, has so far (as of 2011) only been found in two places, one of which is Kensington Bushland.